LordPixma/StudioManager/README-NEW.md

 # StudioManager - SaaS

 A comprehensive multi-tenant SaaS web application for managing fitness, music, dance, or any multi-room studios.
-Built with React frontend and Flask API backend, optimized for Cloudflare deployment.
+Built with a React frontend and a Cloudflare Workers API (serverless) backed by Cloudflare D1.

 ## Features